car-losb/fitbit-interface/README.md

 - This contains the structure for the popup users receive once they approve the data on their health report.
 It includes the identifiable information that is included on the report.

+Assets Folder

+- Contains the json and csv files that emulate the Fitbit data collected by the Fitbit App.